dwjoyce/pythonbook/chapters/Decisions, decisions.rst

 Don't forget those colon ``:`` symbols at the end of the lines above each new code block!
 Remember, a block of code can be as little as a single statement, or hundreds of lines long.
 It depends on what you want to do.

-Now run your program again - it should exactly the same, but more efficiently (i.e. faster) this time.
+Now run your program again - it should do exactly the same, but more efficiently (i.e. faster) this time.

 Again, the ``else`` presents a block of code to be run if all of the tests in the ``if`` statement above it have failed.
 It is like a safety net at the bottom of the ``if`` statement which takes care of everything if none of the tests are true.
 Read the word *else* like the word *otherwise* if that helps - test this and do this if true, otherwise do this.